Showing posts with label action. Show all posts

 Every single action brings us closer to where we want to be.

 With each step we take, we inch closer to our goal.
-Decisions and actions both contribute to getting closer to our objective, therefore we should view them as interconnected.
-When we feel that we are not moving forward or that nothing is changing, it is helpful to remember that every step we take brings us one step closer to our goal.
-As a constant reminder that we should keep going even when things get tough, the goal serves as a metaphor for the finish line.
+Decisions and actions both contribute to getting closer to our objective; therefore, we should view them as interconnected.
+When we feel stagnant, it's beneficial to remember that every step brings us closer to our goal.
+The goal serves as a constant reminder to persevere through challenging times, a metaphor for the final destination.
 If we maintain our focus on the end goal, we will overcome the temptation to give up when we do not see instant results.
 Movement forward is continuous.
-So, even if we only move a little bit, we are still making forward.
+Therefore, even if we only move slightly, we are still moving forward.
 No matter how tiny, we should rejoice in our successes because they all contribute to our ultimate objective.
-Making progress is synonymous with succeeding; so, progress is success.
-Keep this in mind the next time you feel like you are not making any headway; remember that every little bit counts, even if you have not reached your final destination just yet.
+Making progress is synonymous with succeeding; therefore, advancement is success.
+Remember this the next time you feel like you are not making any progress; every small step matters, even if you haven't reached your ultimate goal yet.
 When we achieve our objective, we will be delighted since success is happiness.
-Bear this in mind when we are feeling low; it will serve as a reminder that things will get better and that our efforts will be rewarded in the end.
-Looking for a good book to read?
+Bear this motto in mind when we are feeling low; it will serve as a reminder that things will get better and that our efforts will be rewarded in the end.
+Are you looking for a good book to read?
 Try "The Wealth of the Great Kingdom."
-Click on "E-book" or "hardcover" to find the complete book.
-The following online stores and marketplaces are listed: Amazon, eBay, Powells, Rakuten, Kobo, Barnes & Noble, Kinokuniya, Thalia, JPC, Abebooks.com, Takealot.com, Booklooker, Alibris, Morawa, Booktopia, Triftbooks, Triftbooks WOM,, Google Play, Flipkart, Hugendubel, Bücher, Michaelsbund, Dumocks, Kitapavrupa, Pandora, BOL, Orellfüssli, Athenaeum, Kaufland, Eurobuch, Tredition, Biblio, Faltershop, Helikon, Legimi, Bokus, D§R, Imge, Cinius, Indigo, Imusic, Paagman, Weltbild, Betterworldbooks, and Walmart are some of the stores included.
+Click on "E-book" or "Hardcover" to find the complete book.
+The following online stores and marketplaces are listed: Amazon, eBay, Powells, Rakuten, Kobo, Barnes & Noble, Kinokuniya, Thalia, JPC, Abebooks.com, Takealot.com, Booklooker, Alibris, Morawa, Booktopia, Thriftbooks, WOM, Google Play, Flipkart, Hugendubel, Bücher, Michaelsbund, Dumocks, Kitapavrupa, Pandora, BOL, Orellfüssli, Athenaeum, Kaufland, Eurobuch, Tredition, Biblio, Faltershop, Helikon, Legimi, Bokus, D§R, Imge, Cinius, Indigo, Imusic, Paagman, Weltbild, Betterworldbooks, and Walmart are some of the stores included.
 In addition to many others, there are Blackwells, Ebook, Exlibris, Lesen, Libroworld, Lesejury, Kitapsepeti, and Ozone.